Mikarnage/sidebar_hide/README.md

 Hide Sidebar
 ====================

-Adds a tiny hide button for sidebar of Redmine
+Adds a tiny hide button for sidebar of Redmine on larger screens, not when the sidebar is displayed as part of dropdown menu on smaller screens.

 Features
 ====================